NEUIR/P3Ranker/Prefinetune/README.md

-# MNLIT5-Prompt-Tuning-
+# Prefinetune

-Prompt Tuning For MNLI (based T5)
+Implementation for Prefinetune.